kubewarden/docs/docs/security/verifying-kubewarden.md

 ## Container images

-Both our production images used in our Helm charts and our development images (tagged `:latest`) are signed with Sigstore's keyless signing.
+Both the production images used in our Helm charts and our development images (tagged `:latest`) are signed with Sigstore's keyless signing.

 Kubewarden follows the usual practices with regards to Helm charts.
 Hence, one